MeanSoybean/WebDevelopment/README.md

 Or install Node.js and then run this in your command line to globally install [http-server](https://www.npmjs.com/package/http-server):
 ```
 npm install --global http-server

+I also used
+npm install knex -g
+npm install mysql2
 ```
 You can run http-server from whichever root folder you want.